Dirli/videos2/README.md

 * Should add a PreviewPopover or shouldn't...
 (TimeBar)
 * The library will be restored, but slightly modified (it is useless in its current form). not enough motivation yet

+Unfortunately, there is a problem with fields when the aspect ratio does not match.
+They match the background of the app (and with transparency overlay widgets).
+If you don't like it very much, just delete the 'gstreamer-vaapi'.

 ## Building, Testing, and Installation

 You'll need the following dependencies: